Pink Peppercorns: Tree Nut Allergen

 We’ve always known that pink peppercorns were related to cashews and share that information as part of our description of them.
 A recent post on Christina’s Cucina blog informed us as to how potentially dangerous they can be for people with tree nut allergies.

 Aside from the obvious reasons why this is important, we wanted to share this information so you can take any precautions necessary when it comes to products that contain pink peppercorns.
-In addition to selling them whole, pink peppercorns are an ingredient in the following Savory Spice signature seasonings:
+In addition to selling them whole, pink peppercorns are an ingredient in one Savory Spice signature seasoning:

 · Four Corners Peppercorns

-For these two spice blends containing pink peppercorns and for the pink peppercorns themselves, we will be applying a pink circular label with the following educational statement on the packaging:
+This spice blends containing pink peppercorns will include a label with the following educational statement:

 "Pink peppercorns are related to cashews and may produce an